Bank Systemic Risk Monitor

 Size: The failure of a larger bank is harder to resolve and can have a broader impact on the financial system.
 Size is measured using a single indicator of a bank's total exposures, which includes derivatives, securities financing transactions, and off-balance-sheet exposures.

 Interconnectedness: A bank with a more extensive network of contractual obligations within the financial system can accelerate the spread of a financial shock.
 Interconnectedness is measured by three indicators: intra-financial system assets, intra-financial system liabilities, and securities issued by the bank.

 Substitutability: A bank is more systemically important if it provides a service that would be difficult to replace if the bank were no longer able to provide that service.
-Three indicators go into the measure of substitutability: payments activity, assets under custody, and underwriting activity.
+Prior to 2022, three indicators go into the measure of substitutability: payments activity, assets under custody, and underwriting activity.
+Beginning in 2022, a fourth indicator – trading volume - was added to the substitutability measure.
 The substitutability measure is capped at 500 in calculating the overall score.